 The EU AI Act’s application schedule is set out in Article 113.
 The regulation entered into force on 1 August 2024.
 Its general application date is 2 August 2026.
 Specific provisions apply earlier or later:

-One additional transitional provision under Article 113 affects GPAI providers specifically: providers of GPAI models that were already placed on the market before 2 August 2025 have until 2 August 2027 to achieve compliance — an extended period acknowledging the practical difficulty of retrofitting compliance obligations onto models already in deployment.
+One additional transitional provision under Article 113 affects GPAI providers: providers of GPAI models already placed on the market before 2 August 2025 have until 2 August 2027 to achieve compliance — an extended period acknowledging the practical difficulty of retrofitting compliance obligations onto models already in deployment.

-The EU AI Act uses two annexes to define high-risk AI systems, and the distinction between them matters for compliance planning because the conformity assessment pathways differ.
+The EU AI Act uses two annexes to define high-risk AI systems, and the distinction matters for compliance planning because the conformity assessment pathways differ.

 Annex I — Product-safety AI (August 2027 deadline): AI systems embedded as safety components in products governed by existing EU product harmonisation legislation.
 This includes medical devices, in vitro diagnostics, aviation, vehicles, agricultural and forestry machinery, marine equipment, railway interoperability systems, lifts, and toys.
 These systems were already subject to sector-specific conformity assessment processes.
 The EU AI Act integrates its requirements into those existing processes, and the combined assessment typically requires a notified body.

-Annex III — High-impact use case AI (August 2026 deadline): AI systems meeting the risk threshold in eight application areas: biometric identification and categorisation; management of critical infrastructure; educational and vocational training; employment, workers management, and access to self-employment; access to and enjoyment of essential private services and essential public services and benefits; law enforcement; migration, asylum, and border control; administration of justice and democratic processes.
+Annex III — High-impact use case AI (August 2026 deadline): AI systems meeting the risk threshold in eight application areas: biometric identification and categorization; management of critical infrastructure; educational and vocational training; employment, workers management, and access to self-employment; access to essential private and public services and benefits; law enforcement; migration, asylum, and border control; administration of justice and democratic processes.

 The Compliance Pathway: What High-Risk AI Systems Must Do